VG Pocket

-VG Pocket is a series of handheld dedicated game consoles built by JungleTac and sold by Performance Designed Products LLC.
+VG Pocket is a series of handheld dedicated game consoles built by JungleTac in the 2000's and sold by Performance Designed Products LLC.
 The VG Pocket model was the first console of its type to have a 2" backlit color LCD screen.

 Description

 The consoles have built-in games, the number of which varies with each model and many are clones and hacks of old Nintendo Entertainment System and arcade games.
 The devices also have a TV-out port with composite video and audio streaming through a non-standard stereo mini headset jack.

 In 2008, the Caplet and Tablet models were also finalists in the International Design Excellence Awards; they were designed by Stuart Karten Design, a Los Angeles-based industrial design firm.

 Versions

 There are five VG Pocket models available: